International Diploma - MDT Programme

 Hear two of our Diplomates speak about their experience undertaking the Diploma in Mechanical Diagnosis and Therapy:

 To gain acceptance into the Programme, you must first complete the Institute’s Education programme, including a pass in the McKenzie Institute International MDT Credentialling Examination.
 Applicants must also be engaged in active clinical practice, hold registration in their respective country of residence, and be able to demonstrate proficiency in the English language.

 The Diploma MDT Curriculum consists of two Components:

 1. Theoretical Component

 Comprises a Distance Learning module presented by The McKenzie Institute International.
 The module is 10 weeks duration and involves approximately 20 hours per week of self-directed learning.
 You will need to pass assessments in order to achieve success in this Component.

 Consists of a minimum of 360 hours of clinical practice based on a variety of musculoskeletal disorders, and emphasising the importance of “the evidence” of the patient.
 You will be supervised by a qualified McKenzie clinician, known as a Clinical Educator (and appointed by The McKenzie Institute International), who will determine your proficiency over a series of formal and continuous assessments.

-Currently the Clinical Component of the Diploma Programme is offered in the USA, Scotland, Australia, Benelux, Denmark, Finland, Germany and Sweden.
+Currently the Clinical Component of the Diploma Programme is offered in the USA, Scotland, Canada, Australia, Benelux, Denmark, Finland, Germany and Sweden.